 The post-kids me is much more confident than the pre-kids me…about my body but about a whole lot more than that.
 The post-kids me also knows now that I didn’t realise how good I looked back then!

 The gift Ulyana gave me, was the chance to see myself the way I like to think of myself.
 While I don’t look like this everyday, when I do manage to get it together and get dolled up, it’s fun and sexy!

 And it’s a good feeling.

 Beauty is not about how I look.
 I know that, I believe that and I want my daughter and my sons to believe that to their core also.
 But allowing myself the chance to celebrate the body I have been given and to embrace it in a really simply way was a really lovely experience.
 I am so glad I participated in this project!
 As I think about how to teach my daughter about what really matters, I was reminded that these lessons have to start with me.

 - does beauty matter

-- does beauty matter in life
+- what is beauty matter

-- how much does beauty matter
+- why does beauty matter